TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.712 (2017/02/04) =
+* Fixed: possible warning in stats page for users with PRO version.
+* Fixed: Import/Export settings box may not work correctly the first time user settings were customized.
+* Fixed: stats time end not going up to today, causing issues with Publisher Bonus addon (for example).
+* Fixed: *Total is X. Displayed is what you'll be paid for* message on hover would not display the total amount.
+* Tweak: improved stats page loading time.

 = 2.711 (2017/01/22) =
 * Fixed: possible error in stats page (*undefined counting_types_object index*)
 * Fixed: changing the display setting for payment criteria did not have any effect.